-In addition to the method of determining differences of longitude by the observed transits of the moon and moon-culminating stars, (page 88,) we subjoin the following as applicable to the use of the instrument which we are now describing.
-The latitudes and longitudes of a great number of the most conspicuous places in this country, as church steeples, &c., having been determined, and published in the account of the Ordnance Survey, they afford a ready means of finding both the latitude and longitude of places adjacent to them, by means of trigonometrical measurement.
+In addition to the method of determining differences of longitude by the observed transits of the moon and moon-culminating stars, (page 68,) we subjoin the following, as applicable to the use of the instrument which we are now describing.
+The latitudes and longitudes of a great number of the most conspicuous places in this country, as church steeples, &c. having been determined, and published in the account of the Ordnance Survey, they afford a ready means of finding both the latitude and longitude of places adjacent to them, by means of trigonometrical measurement.
 The process may be understood from the following example.

-Let A represent a place, the longitude and latitude of which are known; B the station, the situation of which we wish to determine; C any point to form the triangle; N S the direction of the meridian.
+Let A represent a place the longitude and latitude of which are known; B the station the situation of which we wish to determine; C any point to form the triangle, N S the direction of the meridian.

 First, the angles at the three points must be observed, and one of the sides measured, when the distance A B must be computed by plane trigonometry.
-Suppose it to be = 6040.6 feet.
-Then the azimuth of A, from the meridian, or the angle, A B N, must be determined, which may be done by any of the methods we have described; suppose it = 56° 58' 40''; now the line A D perpendicular to the meridian, and feet, and B D = 3292.2 feet.
+Suppose it to be = $6040 \cdot 6$ feet.
+Then the azimuth of A, from the meridian, or the angle, A B N, must be determined, which may be done by any of the methods we have described; suppose it = $56^{\circ} 58' 40''$; now the line A D perpendicular to the meridian, and B D the difference of latitude of B and A, may be computed from the right-angled triangle A B D, having A B $6040 \cdot 6$ feet, and the angle A B D = $56^{\circ} 58' 40''$; A D comes out = $5064 \cdot 8$ feet, and B D = $3292 \cdot 2$ feet.

-B D the difference of latitude of B and A, may be computed from the right-angled triangle A B D, having A B 6040.6 feet, and the angle A B D = 56° 58' 40''; A D comes out = 5064.8 and longitude; divide the distances A D and B D by those numbers, and the quotients will be the difference of longitude and latitude (in arc) required.
+With the latitude of A, which suppose $\equiv 51^{\circ} 27' 44''$, enter table VIII, and take out the length of a second, both of latitude and longitude; divide the distances A D and B D by those numbers, and the quotients will be the difference of longitude and latitude (in arc) required.
 Thus:

-With the latitude of A, which suppose = 51° 27' 44'', enter Table VIII. and take out the length of a second, both of latitude